accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/understanding-unsafety/initialization.md

 ```

 <details>

+Discussion:

+You've been given this code to review.

+A sparse on-stack array that is quick to create because it doesn't worry about
+initializing the underlying memory

 Here is an application of what we just saw. `ArrayFastBuilder` reserves space on
 the stack for the contents, but skips avoids zeroing that array when it is